-Cellular phones, pagers, and beepers can be a disruption of the educational process if used in class.
+Cellular phones, earbuds/earphones and any other electronic device can be a disruption of the educational process if used in class.
 These items are not to be used during class at anytime.
 Any student found using a cell phone or text messaging during class time will have the cell phone taken away.
 The teacher will give the cell phone to the office and it will be returned ONLY to the parent in person.
 If the same student's phone is turned into the office a second time, the phone will only be returned to a parent and the student will receive detention.

-Personal stereo equipment (iPods, MP3 players) is not allowed to be used in the classroom at anytime unless arrangements are made by specific teachers.
-Cashmere High School is not liable for theft or damage to personal stereos and encourages students not to bring this type of equipment to school.
+Cashmere High School is not liable for theft or damage to personal electronics and encourages students not to bring this type of equipment to school.
 These items are small, attractive and subject to theft if not properly secured.